2022–23 T1 League season: In-season

+2022 interleague play

-There were 5 teams, including New Taipei CTBC DEA, Taichung Suns, Tainan TSG GhostHawks, TaiwanBeer HeroBears and Taoyuan Leopards, participated in these invitational games individually.
-And the Kaohsiung Aquas players, Chiu Tzu-Hsuan and Lu Wei-Ting, joined to the Chinese Taipei team in these invitational games.
+Five teams, including the New Taipei CTBC DEA, the Taichung Suns, the Tainan TSG GhostHawks, the TaiwanBeer HeroBears, and the Taoyuan Leopards, participated in these invitational games individually.
+And the Kaohsiung Aquas players, Chiu Tzu-Hsuan and Lu Wei-Ting, joined to the Chinese Taipei National Training Team in these invitational games.

 Preseason

-The preseason began on October 14, 2022, and ended on October 16.
-The T1 League held the preseason matches at the Xinzhuang Gymnasium.
+The T1 League held the preseason games at the Xinzhuang Gymnasium on October 14 to 16, 2022.

+Game log

 Regular season

 The regular season started on October 29, 2022 and ended on April 23, 2023.
-On October 29, the 2022–23 season opening game, matched by Kaohsiung Aquas and New Taipei CTBC DEA, was played at Xinzhuang Gymnasium.
+On October 29, the 2022–23 season opening game, matched by the Kaohsiung Aquas and the New Taipei CTBC DEA, was played at Xinzhuang Gymnasium.